 - homeschooling schedules versus homeschool routines

-- where or not homeschooling without a schedule is bad for kids
+- whether or not homeschooling without a schedule is bad for kids

 - helping your child create their own schedule if they so desire, and